 4. Set Up Vinegar Bowls

-Fill up a few containers with distilled white vinegar.
 Place them around or inside the wooden furniture.
-If you are trying to deodorize drawers, place one container of vinegar inside each drawer.
+If you are trying to deodorize a dresser, place one container of vinegar inside each drawer.
+Close the drawers and let them sit for 24 hours.
+Afterward, toss the vinegar and wash the bowls.

 How To Get Tough Smells Out of Wood Furniture